Automate social media to promote your books more efficiently

-Spending hours every day on promoting a book is hard work and very time consuming and is often counter-productive as it eats into your writing time.
+Spending hours every day on promoting a book in real time is hard work and very time-consuming.
+It is often counter-productive as it eats into your writing time.

-Endlessly adding posts manually to social media or pumping out blog posts can help, of course, but is all this hard work effective?
+Endlessly adding posts manually to your social networks or pumping out blog posts can help, of course, but is all this hard work effective?

 The answer is probably yes, but only to some degree.

-Wouldn’t it be better if you could save a lot of time on promoting and spend more time writing, but still promote your books effectively?
+Wouldn’t it be better if you could save a lot of time on the repetitive tasks involved in promoting, and spend more time writing, but still have your books promoted effectively?

-There is no doubt that the Internet is the best place to promote books because books are now such an online commodity.
+There is no doubt that the Internet and social media marketing are the best ways to market your books because they are now such an online commodity.

 So it is natural that gaining exposure on social media and from Google and Bing search are the best means of letting the world know about your book.

-The key to gaining market traction, however, is to work smart and not necessarily hard, to access these routes.
+The key to gaining market traction and sell your book, however, is to work smart and not necessarily hard, to access these routes.

-A little automation and much better social media scheduling will help you a lot.
+A little automation and much better social media sharing and scheduling will help you plan a better marketing strategy.

-How to add automation tools to your blog for online book promotion
+How to automate social media with tools for online book promotion

 To do this you will need a self-hosted WordPress site and a social sharing plug-in.